GPUOpen-Tools/gpu_performance_api/README.md

 * Provides access to some raw hardware counters.
 See [Raw Hardware Counters](#raw-hardware-counters) for more information.

 ## What's New
-* Version 3.8 (04/01/21)
+* Version 3.9 (07/27/21)
-  * Add support for additional GPUs and APUs, including AMD Radeon™ RX 6700 series GPUs.
+  * Add support for additional GPUs and APUs.
-  * Code has been updated to adhere to Google C++ Style Guide.
-    * New public headers have been added.
-    * Old headers are deprecated and will emit compile-time message.
-    * Projects loading GPA will need to be recompiled, but no code changes are required unless moving to the new headers.
-  * Improvements made to sample applications.
+  * Improvements made to the sample applications.
-  * Updated documentation for new codestyle (and https://github.com/GPUOpen-Tools/gpu_performance_api/issues/56)
-  * Support for the --internal flag to has been removed from the build script.

 ## System Requirements
 * An AMD Radeon GPU or APU based on Graphics IP version 8 and newer.
-* Windows: Radeon Software Adrenaline 2020 Edition 20.11.2 or later (Driver Packaging Version 20.45 or later).
+* Windows: Radeon Software Adrenalin 2020 Edition 20.11.2 or later (Driver Packaging Version 20.45 or later).
 * Linux: Radeon Software for Linux Revision 20.45 or later.
 * Radeon GPUs or APUs based on Graphics IP version 6 and 7 are no longer supported by GPUPerfAPI.
 Please use an older version ([3.3](https://github.com/GPUOpen-Tools/gpu_performance_api/releases/tag/v3.3)) with older hardware.
 * Windows 7, 8.1, and 10.